lmorabit/lofar-vlbi/Docs/source/before.rst

 * **Flux Density:** In principle the limiting rms noise will be ~100 uJy/bm for an 8 hour observation.
 In practice, the quality of your image / amount you have to self-calibrate will depend on all of the factors above, including the distance from the phase centre of the observation.
 * **Source structure:** Keep in mind that not all point sources at 6" resolution are point sources at 0.3" resolution.
 If you expect your 1 mJy/bm source to break equally into 4 components, each component will only be 250 uJy/bm and therefore only a 2.5 sigma detection for 100 uJy/bm rms.
 * **Flux calibrator:** 3C295 and 3C196 are commonly used as standard flux calibrators, but high-resolution models of them are not included in the pipeline.
 They are therefore currently not advisable to use as flux calibrators for LOFAR-VLBI.
+* **Bandwidth:** The HBA has a strong bandpass roll-off at its lower frequency end.
+We recommend using the standard Surveys frequency range of 120 - 168 MHz.
+NOTE: the Surveys setup places some individual subbands above 168 MHz, but the RFI in this frequency range is incredibly strong and virtually all data above 168 MHz will be impacted.
+We recommend discarding subbands above 168 MHz.

 As an example, a good field will have: the target within ~ 1 degree from the pointing centre, an LBCS calibrator < 0.5 degrees from your target, no bright (> 1 Jy) sources within ~ 1 degree, reasonable to good ionospheric conditions, with 16 channels/SB and 1 second time resolution.
 If your data is averaged more than this, you may run into problems.